Haber process: Synthesis parameters

-Large-scale technical implementation
+Large-scale implementation

 Modern ammonia plants produce more than 3000 tons per day in one production line.
-The following diagram shows the set-up of a Haber–Bosch plant:
+The following diagram shows the set-up of a modern (designed in the early 1960s by Kellogg) "single-train" Haber–Bosch plant:

-Depending on its origin, the synthesis gas must first be freed from impurities such as hydrogen sulfide or organic sulphur compounds, which act as a catalyst poison.
+Depending on its origin, the synthesis gas must first be freed from impurities such as hydrogen sulfide or organic sulfur compounds, which act as a catalyst poison.
 High concentrations of hydrogen sulfide, which occur in synthesis gas from carbonization coke, are removed in a wet cleaning stage such as the sulfosolvan process, while low concentrations are removed by adsorption on activated carbon.
 Organosulfur compounds are separated by pressure swing adsorption together with carbon dioxide after CO conversion.

 To produce hydrogen by steam reforming, methane reacts with water vapor using a nickel oxide-alumina catalyst in the primary reformer to form carbon monoxide and hydrogen.
 The energy required for this, the enthalpy ΔH, is 206 kJ/mol.

 The methane gas reacts in the primary reformer only partially.
 To increase the hydrogen yield and keep the content of inert components (i. e. methane) as low as possible, the remaining methane gas is converted in a second step with oxygen to hydrogen and carbon monoxide in the secondary reformer.
 The secondary reformer is supplied with air as the oxygen source.
 Also, the required nitrogen for the subsequent ammonia synthesis is added to the gas mixture.

 In the third step, the carbon monoxide is oxidized to carbon dioxide, which is called CO conversion or water-gas shift reaction.

 Carbon monoxide and carbon dioxide would form carbamates with ammonia, which would clog (as solids) pipelines and apparatus within a short time.
 In the following process step, the carbon dioxide must therefore be removed from the gas mixture.
 In contrast to carbon monoxide, carbon dioxide can easily be removed from the gas mixture by gas scrubbing with triethanolamine.
 The gas mixture then still contains methane and noble gases such as argon, which, however, behave inertly.

 The gas mixture is then compressed to operating pressure by turbo compressors.
 The resulting compression heat is dissipated by heat exchangers; it is used to preheat raw gases.